Group Testing: An Information Theory Perspective: Basic definitions and notation

 To our knowledge, this matrix representation was introduced by Katona \cite{katona1973combinatorial}.
 It can be helpful to think of group testing in a channel coding framework, where the particular defective set $\K$ acts like the source message, finding the defective set can be thought of as decoding, and the matrix $\mat X$ acts like the codebook.
 See Figure \ref{fig:channel_diagram} for an illustration.
 See also \cite{malyutov} for a related interpretation of group testing as a type of {\em multiple-access channel}.

 Similarly to the channel coding problem, explicit deterministic matrix designs often fail to achieve even order-optimal performance (see Sections \ref{sec:zero-error} and \ref{sec:explicit} for discussion).
 Following the development and successes of randomized channel codes (discussed further below), it is therefore a natural development to consider randomized test designs.
-We will use a capital $X_{ti}$ to denote the random entries of a random testing matrix.
-Some designs of interest include the following: \begin{description} \item[Bernoulli design] In a Bernoulli design, each item is included in each test independently at random with some fixed probability $p$.
-That is, we have $\PP(X_{ti} = \one) = p$ and $\PP(X_{ti} = \zero) = 1-p$, i.i.d. over $i \in \{1,2, \dots, n\}$ and $t \in \{1,2,\dots, T\}$.
+We will use a capital $X_{ti}$ to denote the entries of a random testing matrix.
+Some designs of particular interest include the following: \begin{description} \item[Bernoulli design] In the Bernoulli design, each item is included in each test independently at random with some fixed probability $p$.
+That is, we have $\PP(X_{ti} = \one) = p$ and $\PP(X_{ti} = \zero) = 1-p$, i.i.d.~over $i \in \{1,2, \dots, n\}$ and $t \in \{1,2,\dots, T\}$.
 Typically the parameter $p$ is chosen to scale as $p = \Theta(1/k)$.
-See Definition \ref{def:berndesign} for more details. \item[Constant tests-per-item] In a constant tests-per-item design, each item is included in some fixed number $L$ of tests, with the $L$ tests for each item chosen uniformly at random, independent from the choices for all other items.
+See Definition \ref{def:berndesign} for more details. \item[Constant tests-per-item] In the constant tests-per-item design, each item is included in some fixed number $L$ of tests, with the $L$ tests for each item chosen uniformly at random, independent from the choices for all other items.
 In terms of the testing matrix $\mat{X}$, we have independent columns of constant weight.
 Typically the parameter $L$ is chosen to scale as $L = \Theta(T/k)$.
 In fact, it is often more mathematically convenient to analyse the similar {\em near-constant tests-per-item} (near-constant column weight) design, where the $L$ tests for each item are chosen uniformly at random \emph{with replacement} -- see Definition \ref{def:const_col} for more details. \item[Doubly regular design] One can also consider designs with both a constant number $L$ of tests-per-item (column weight) and also a constant number $m$ of items-per-test (row weight), with $nL = mT$.
-The matrix is picked uniformly at random according to these constraints.
-One can again consider `near-constant' versions, where sampling is with replacement.
+For example, the matrix may be picked uniformly at random according to these constraints, or alternatively, $L$ random matrices with column weight 1 and row weight $m$ may be stacked vertically.
+Certain `near-constant' variants may also be considered.
 Again, $L = \Theta(T/k)$ (or equivalently, $m = \Theta(n/k)$) is a useful scaling.
-We will not focus on these designs in this monograph, but mention that they were studied in the papers \cite{mezard, wadayama17}, among others. \end{description} As hinted above, these random constructions can be viewed as analogous to random coding in channel coding, which is ubiquitous for proving achievability bounds.
-However, while standard random coding designs in channel coding are impractical due to the exponential storage and computation required, the above designs can still be practical, since the random matrix only contains $T \times n$ entries.
-In this sense, the constructions are in fact more akin to random linear codes, random LDPC codes, and so on.
+We will only briefly touch on these designs in this monograph, in parts of Sections \ref{sec:linear} and \ref{sec:constrained}, but mention that they were studied in the papers \cite{mezard,wadayama17,aldridge2020conservative,Tan2022}, among others. \end{description}